 Applicants to Bachelor-level degree programs at the Faculty of Social Studies typically take written entrance exams combining test of general study aptitudes with social science background testing.
 Since 1990, these combined tests have been run by the SCIO company.
 As an option, you can take the Learning Potential Test at MU and have only the social science background tested by SCIO.

 Please note that you have to choose the same combination for all your applications to the Faculty of Social Studies:

 A. either the SAT test by SCIO + social science test by SCIO

 B. the LPT test by MU + social science test by MU.

 This video gives you graphic information about the entrance exams (in Czech).

 International applicants with the proof of B2 knowledge of the Czech language can take alternative written exam designed for international students.
 In any case, the results will be credited to every application for which the test is relevant.

 - Admission to Czech-taught Bachelor and Master programs, FSS MU, Jostova 10, Brno, Czech Republic: Ms. Ludmila Polášková, phone: +420 549 496 289, e-mail: email@example.com

-- MU Prospective International Students – detailed information about Masaryk University, preparatory year with Czech language, degree programs offered, admission calendars, tuition fees, degree recognition, visa procedures, and also about studies and life in Brno in general, etc. FAQs
+- MU Prospective International Students – detailed information about Masaryk University, preparatory year with Czech language, degree programs offered in Czech and English, admission calendars, tuition fees, degree recognition, visa procedures, and also about studies and life in Brno in general, etc. FAQs